Stocks point to a rebound ahead of jobs report

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Hong Kong's Hang Seng rose 0.7 percent, the Shanghai Composite jumped 0.9 percent and Japan's Nikkei 225 index fell 0.3 percent.
+In Asia on Friday, Hong Kong's Hang Seng rose 0.7 percent, the Shanghai Composite jumped 1 percent and Japan's Nikkei 225 index fell 0.3 percent.

+In European trading, London's FTSE was gaining 0.3 percent, Germany's DAX added 0.4 percent and France's CAC also rose 0.4 percent.

 The Associated Press contributed to this article.